TEST 1: Fuel Pressure Leak Down Test

 Let's interpret the results of your fuel pressure leak down test:

-CASE 2: The fuel pressure gauge's needle DID drop down to 0 PSI immediately after the Key was turned to the Off position: This tells you that there is something leaking inside the plenum.
-More than likely, it'll be the fuel pressure regulator, to make sure go to: TEST 2.
+CASE 2: The fuel pressure gauge's needle DID drop down to 0 PSI immediately after the key was turned to the OFF position.
+This tells you that there is something leaking inside the plenum.
+More than likely, it'll be the fuel pressure regulator, to make sure go to: TEST 2: Visual Inspection.